find your perfect postgrad program

 MSc Soil Science (also available as an MRes option)

-We offer outstanding opportunities for PhD training in a wide variety of biological research areas including fully funded studentships through our QUADRAT Doctoral Training Partnership.
+We offer outstanding opportunities for PhD training in a wide variety of biological research areas including fully funded studentships through our QUADRAT Doctoral Training Partnership, (DTP).

 We are also a partner in the NERC SUPER-DTP and the BBSRC-DTP EastBio.
 We have initiatives with Marine Scotland Science (MarCRF) and co-lead a Centre for Doctoral Training in Decommissioning.
 The School also encourages applications from students with their own funding source.

-The School of Biological Sciences comprises several buildings immediately adjacent to the Cruickshank Botanic Garden in historic King’s College Campus near the centre of Aberdeen, plus outstations strategically located across Scotland including Cromarty, Sutherland and Orkney.
+The School of Biological Sciences comprises of several buildings immediately adjacent to the Cruickshank Botanic Garden in historic King’s College Campus near the centre of Aberdeen, plus our field station on the Cromarty Firth.

 Nature really is on our doorstep, so please do come and join us.